FAQ - Quick Answers

 Essentially our customers are buying into a CSA (community supported agriculture)/ Farmers Market type product offering and because of this we can’t start it out with all the product on hand.
 There is a limited supply and there will be an advantage for customers to sign up early to guarantee product.

 We will quickly move to decrease this delay as we build up demand and sales for our product.

 How long does it take to receive my product?

-Will the product ship frozen?
+Will the product ship fresh or frozen?

 Do I Have To Be Home When My Order Arrives?

 No, our packages are designed to keep the meat frozen at your front door until the end of the day it arrives.
-Just put it in the freezer or refrigerator when you get home. the USDA recommends, meat that is cool to the touch (between 32F-40F) is perfectly fine to return to a freezer setting.
+Just put it in the freezer or refrigerator when you get home.
+The USDA recommends, meat that is cool to the touch (between 32F-40F) is perfectly fine to return to a freezer setting.
 USDA Food Safety Facts

 SIGN UP HERE FOR NEWS AND DEALS ON A HEALTHIER LIFE FOR YOU AND YOUR FAMILY